Research-Informatics/code-library/src/demographics.md

 ## Demographic Snips

 ### .demo
 Use this to get basic demographics for a known cohort for extraction.
 Requires cohort joined on patientepicid.

-_birthdate, deathdate, zip, etc not included as they are hipaa_
-<br>**Sex note:** default to sexassignedatbirth, if others are requested include "sex as legalsex, genderidentity"
-<br>**Race note:** default to cdwrrace as race "firstrace" means nothing as is confusing, suggests something we cannot assume.
-<br>**Other demographics fields:** "vitalstatus, interpreterneeded, firstrace, secondrace, countryoforigin, highestlevelofeducation, mychartstatus, maritalstatus"

 <pre><code class="sql">
 SELECT DISTINCT coh.id, ageinyears, pat.sexassignedatbirth, pat.preferredlanguage,
 pat.firstrace, pat.cdwrrace AS cdwrrace, ethnicity AS hispanicindicator